lpod/lpod-python/doc/level1.rst

     of a given length at a given position in the element; in this case, the user has to provide length and position options instead of a regex string.

     Text spans can be nested without limits.
-However, while a range bookmark can start within a span of any kind and end anywhere out of this span, a styling or hyperlinking span is always entirely included in the area of its starting point (paragraph or text span).
+However, a styling or hyperlinking span is always entirely included in the area of its starting point (paragraph or text span).

 Text marks and indices
 ======================